ampproject/amphtml/.github/PULL_REQUEST_TEMPLATE.md

 - Improve performance by B
 - Improve accessibility by C

-# Emojis for categorizing pull requests (copy-paste into description):
+# Emojis for categorizing pull requests (copy-paste emoji into description):

 ✨ New feature
 🐛 Bug fix